msilviss/PS4/README.md

 Problem Description:

 What is JavaFX?
 JavaFX replaces Swing as the standard UI component for Java.
-JavaFX uses a common programming paradigm – designer files that are edited by an external tool, splitting the presentation from the other programming logic.
+JavaFX uses a common programming paradigm � designer files that are edited by an external tool, splitting the presentation from the other programming logic.

-Here’s the link to the tutorial:
+Here's the link to the tutorial:

 http://code.makery.ch/library/javafx-8-tutorial/